jindrichmynarz/dissertation/parts/data_preparation.md

 # Data preparation {#sec:data-preparation}

 A fundamental part of the hereby presented work is preparation of the Czech public procurement dataset enriched with linked data.
-The prepared dataset was used to evaluate the case-based recommender system we built as our main contribution.
+The prepared dataset was used to evaluate the matchmakers we built as our main contribution.
-It served as a use case for applied research in the public procurement domain to explore whether the proposed recommender system can provide useful recommendations in a real-world setting.
+It served as a use case for applied research in the public procurement domain to explore whether the proposed matchmakers provide useful recommendations in a real-world setting.

 <!-- Characteristics of ETL -->